Mail Category Definitions

 All First Class Mail has two common features.
 It receives expeditious handling and it has a delivery standard of 2-4 business days (2-5 business days for Alaska, Hawaii, Virgin Islands, Puerto Rico, Guam and other U.S. territories).

-Standard (Bulk Mail): Important Notice to Nonprofit Mailers of
+Standard (Bulk Mail): Important Notice to Nonprofit Mailers of Standard (Bulk Mail)

 Due to recent United States Postal Service changes in sorting requirements and the great demand for this class of service, it is important to schedule your jobs up to two weeks in advance of the desired mailing date.
 These changes by the USPS have added additional days in sorting time for large national mailings.
 The delivery standard for Standard Mail is 7-10 business days.
 While our Bulk Mail center can handle most of the jobs in-house with advance scheduling, we can also assist you with bulk mailings when there is a short turn-around time involved by using off-campus mailers with whom we have established partnerships.